hasharissa/Data-Science/README.md

 My Data Science Portfolio

 # Project 1: Flight Delay Arrival
-This is the project that I've done with my colleagues in the bootcamp
+This is the project that I've done with my colleagues in the bootcamp. ok